open-policy-agent/opa/README.md

 # OPA: Open Policy Agent

-OPA is an open source project which can help policy enable any application.
+An open source project to policy enable any application.

 ## What is Policy?